+Taking measures that establish and advocate for your employees’ happiness on the job is an important aspect of running a successful business.
 Employees with lower engagement levels at work are four times more likely to leave their jobs than those with a higher level of engagement at work, according to a recent article by Forbes.
 In contrast, over two-thirds of highly engaged employees had no plans to leave their company.
-Simply by instituting changes in your business practice that focus on employee satisfaction not only translates to an increase in your employee retention rate, but to greater success for your business overall.
+Simply by instituting changes in your business practice that focus on employee satisfaction you can increase your employee retention rate and cut down on overhead cost of recruitment.